 Services | Student Counseling Center

-Enrolled students who have paid the Student Health and Counseling Fee are eligible for services at the SCC.
-In academic programs where the Student Health and Counseling Fee has been waived, students have the option to utilize the SCC services for a "point of service fee."
+Enrolled students who have paid the Student Support Fee are eligible for services at the SCC.
 We make every effort to serve as many students as possible; therefore, we have adopted a short term therapy treatment model and are unable to provide long-term, comprehensive, or specialty psychological services.
 For students whose concerns fall outside of our scope of practice, we assist with referrals into the community.

 Consulting and Referral